-For other MEng-related issues, please refer to the CEAS MEng Graduate Student Handbook, included as an Appendix in this Handbook.
-If there is any discrepancy between these two handbooks, BME students should follow the BME graduate handbook.
+For other MEng-related issues, please refer to the CEAS MEng Graduate Student Handbook, available from the page: Master of Engineering handbook.

+If there is any apparent discrepancy between these two handbooks, BME students should follow the BME graduate handbook, but should also notify the BME Graduate Director and MEng Advisor so that any discrepancies can be resolved.